 Meanwhile, we’ve curated 10 cool designs from businesses to inspire you.

 1. Muted Colors by Shift Communications

 The cover dwells on muted colors instead of conventional vivid colors.
 They made a brilliant graphic design choice by giving it a vintage feel that balances the concept of modern digital marketing trends.
-The book tackles various interviews from industry experts, and the oversized podcast microphone is the symbolism that best suits the gist of the eBook.
+The book tackles various interviews with industry experts, and the oversized podcast microphone is the symbolism that best suits the gist of the eBook.